 The great thing about Capital One’s offer is that your refundable minimum security deposit is only $49, $99 or $200 based on your creditworthiness.
 Depositing the minimum will get you a $200 credit limit.
-For every dollar you deposit above that, you get a dollar added to your credit limit.
 The maximum limit available is $3,000.

 Based on your payment and credit history, you may even earn credit limit increases without having to increase your security deposit.
 This is a benefit you won’t find on most secured cards.